Part 1: Neural Networks and Scientific Emulation

 NoteYour Roadmap Through This Module

 The Big Picture: You’ve built N-body simulations in Project 2, and you’re now rebuilding that simulator in JAX for the final project.
 You’ve also built Bayesian inference engines in Project 4.
 Now you’ll learn to build fast approximations to expensive computations.
-This is the key to the final project: training a neural network to predict N-body simulation outcomes, then using that emulator for inference.
+This is the key to the final project: training a neural network to predict N-body simulation summaries, assigning uncertainty to those predictions, and using the emulator inside a likelihood for inference.

-Section 1.1: The Emulation Problem Why we need fast surrogates for expensive simulations.
-The scientific case.
+Section 1.1: The Emulation Problem Why we need fast surrogates for expensive simulations, and what exactly the emulator is approximating.

 Section 1.2: From Linear Regression to Neural Networks The intellectual progression: linear models \(\to\) feature engineering \(\to\) learned features.